OpenEnergyPlatform/academy/docs/courses/08_licensing.md

 Standard is based on the [Frictionless Data Package Specifications](https://frictionlessdata.io/).
 The license for a resource (table or datapackage) is specified by three fields:

-- **name**: The name must be the identifier of the [SPDX License List](https://spdx.org/licenses/)
+- **name**: An identifier of the [SPDX License List](https://spdx.org/licenses/)
-- **path**: A url-or-path (string, that is a fully qualified HTTP address, or a relative POSIX path)
+- **path**: A URL or path (string, that is a fully qualified HTTP address, or a relative POSIX path)
 - **title**: A human-readable title of the license

 More details on applying licenses can be found in the [Frictionless Data blog post](https://frictionlessdata.io/blog/2018/03/27/applying-licenses/).<br>
-In addition, two useful keys are included in the metadata to simplify reuse and legal understanding:
+Additionally, the metadata include two useful keys that simplify reuse and legal understanding:

 - **instruction**: A short description of rights and restrictions.
 The use of [tl;drLegal](https://tldrlegal.com/license/odc-open-database-license-(odbl)) is recommended.
-Example: You are free to share and change, but you must attribute, and share derivations under the same license.
-See for further information.
+For Example: "You are free to share and change, but you must attribute, and share derivations under the same license.
+See for further information."
 - **attribution**: The copyright owner of the data.
 If attribution licenses are used, that name must be acknowledged.
-Example: © Reiner Lemoine Institut
+For Example: "© Reiner Lemoine Institut"

 The license is included as an array (list) by default.
-This allows dual licensing.
+This allows for dual licensing.

 :oep-icon-info: [OEMetadata keys with a description and example](https://github.com/OpenEnergyPlatform/oemetadata/blob/master/metadata/latest/metadata_key_description.md#license-keys)